Prismatic $G$-displays and descent theory: Introduction

+A similar result was previously obtained by Levin \cite[Corollary 4.3.8]{Levin} by a completely different method.
+(The result of Bhatt--Scholze in \cite{BS2} was generalized to higher dimensional smooth $p$-adic formal schemes over $\O_K$; see \cite{DLMS} and \cite{GuoReinecke}.
+However, since a higher dimensional complete regular local ring $R$ as in Theorem \ref{Theorem:main result on G displays over complete regular local rings Introduction} is in general not topologically of finite type over $W(k)$ with respect to the \textit{$p$-adic} topology, we can not directly apply those results to obtain an analogue of $(\ref{equation:equivalence with crystalline local systems})$ for $R$.
+We do not pursue this issue here.) \end{rem}

-We will also discuss (in the case where $\O_E=\Z_p$) the relation between prismatic $G$-$\mu$-displays and prismatic $F$-gauges in vector bundles introduced by Drinfeld and Bhatt--Lurie.
-In particular, for a quasisyntomic ring $S$ over $W(k)$, we introduce the groupoid
+We will also discuss (in the case where $\O_E=\Z_p$) the relation between prismatic $G$-$\mu$-displays and prismatic $F$-gauges in vector bundles introduced by Drinfeld and Bhatt--Lurie (cf.\ \cite{Drinfeld22}, \cite{BL}, \cite{BL2}, \cite{BhattGauge}).
+In particular, for a quasisyntomic ring $S$ over $W(k)$, we introduce\footnote{After this work was completed, Gardner--Madapusi--Mathew \cite{GMM} announced that they defined (certain objects which are essentially equivalent to) prismatic $G$-$F$-gauges of type $\mu$ for more general $p$-adically complete rings, using the stacky approach of Drinfeld and Bhatt--Lurie.
+See also \cite{IKY} for the relation between our prismatic $G$-$F$-gauges of type $\mu$ and those defined in \cite{GMM}.} the groupoid

 of \textit{prismatic $G$-$F$-gauges of type $\mu$ over $S$} and construct a fully faithful functor

 See Section \ref{Section:Comparison with prismatic $F$-gauges} for details.
 This functor can be thought of as a generalization of the fully faithful functor from the category of admissible prismatic Dieudonn\'e crystals on $(S)_{\Prism}$ to the category of prismatic Dieudonn\'e crystals on $(S)_{\Prism}$ (cf.\ Example \ref{Example:F-gauge weight [0, 1]}).
 If $S$ is a complete regular local ring over $W(k)$ with residue field $k$, then the above functor is an equivalence (Corollary \ref{Corollary:functor from G-gauge to G-display perfectoid and regular}).
 Thus, we can rephrase Theorem \ref{Theorem:main result on G displays over complete regular local rings Introduction} as follows: